310mc/https-310mc.github.io-tl/source/_posts/ninja_clan/minitalk/chiaki_1.md

             {% bubble Chiaki worried %}
             Um, you know, the… Ugh!
 Find the courage within you, Morisawa Chiaki…!

             Eggplants!
-I was gifted my most detested thing in the world: eggplaaaants~!
+I was gifted the most detested thing in the world: eggplaaaants~!
 			{% endbubble %}
         </div>
     </div>